 Twitter is a lazy way to get information you missed while away from the hose.

 The whole notion of technology as “tool replacement” that you must forgo one for another, is a flawed approach.
 Think augmentation, into replacement.
 A scan of reliable resources checked vis RSS augmented by the nudges of twitter is how I roll.

 And for those who might cry about the lack of time to review RSS feeds, I can tell you it is even less time consuming since so many of you are no longer blogging much.

 So if you utter something about twitter as an rss reader replacement, just accept in advance this scowl of disagreement

 Besides, your rss replacement is dead.
 So there.

-The post "Twitter is a Crappy RSS Reader Replacement" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2014/05/crappy-rss-reader/) on May 7, 2014.
+The post "Twitter is a Crappy RSS Reader Replacement" was originally rescued from the bottom of a stangant pond at CogDogBlog (https://cogdogblog.com/2014/05/crappy-rss-reader/) on May 7, 2014.